gregnavis/active_record_doctor/README.md

 ### Detecting Uniqueness Validations not Backed by an Index

-Model-level uniqueness validations and `has_one` associations should be backed by a database index in order to be robust.
+Model-level uniqueness validations, `has_one` and `has_and_belongs_to_many`
+associations should be backed by a database index in order to be robust.
 Otherwise you risk inserting duplicate values under a heavy load.

 In order to detect such validations run: